Dagenham & Redbridge F.C.: Non-League

-Promotion to the Football League

 The 2006–07 season saw Dagenham & Redbridge battle it out with Oxford United for the top of the league spot.
 Despite Oxford quickly racing to the top, a collapse in Oxford's form combined with an excellent run for the Daggers saw them overtake Oxford in the league.
-On 7 April, Dagenham & Redbridge beat Aldershot Town 2–1 to build an unbeatable lead in the league, becoming Conference Champions, meaning the club would play in the Football League for the first time in its history.
+On 7 April, Dagenham & Redbridge beat Aldershot Town 2–1 to build an unbeatable lead in the league, becoming Conference champions, meaning the club would play in the Football League for the first time in its history.

+2007–2015: Football League

-Dagenham & Redbridge played its first match in The Football League on 11 August 2007, a 1–0 defeat to Stockport County.
+Dagenham & Redbridge played its first match in the Football League on 11 August 2007, a 1–0 defeat to Stockport County.
 The club won its first Football League game at home to Lincoln City on 1 September 2007.
 The Daggers finished the season in 20th place, ensuring a second season of Football League competition.
-Promotion to the Football League meant that Dagenham & Redbridge could compete in the League Cup for the first time.
-The club lost in the first round to Luton Town.

 The following season, the Daggers reached their highest ever position of eighth.
-They just failed to make the League Two play-offs after losing to Shropshire side Shrewsbury Town at home on the last day of the season.
+They narrowly missed out on the League Two play-offs after losing to Shrewsbury Town at home on the final day of the season.

-Promotion to League One

-The 2009–10 season saw The Daggers promoted for the first time in their history from League Two to League One.
-They achieved this by beating Rotherham United in a dramatic 3–2 playoff final at Wembley on 30 May 2010.
+The 2009–10 season saw the Daggers promoted from League Two to League One via the play-offs.
+They defeated Rotherham United in a dramatic 3–2 play-off final at Wembley on 30 May 2010.
 Twice the Daggers took the lead, only to concede moments later.
 Jon Nurse regained the advantage for Dagenham & Redbridge, scoring a scrappy 70th-minute winner.

-The Daggers first game in League One of the 2010–2011 season was a 2–0 defeat to Sheffield Wednesday on 7 August 2010.
-After one more defeat against Notts County, the team got their first point, as they drew 2–2 with Tranmere Rovers and their first win of the League One season just a week later as they beat Leyton Orient 2–0 with both goals coming from Romain Vincelot.
-It was an unsuccessful season in League One as they finished 21st and were relegated on the last day of the 2010–2011 season back to League Two.
+The Daggers first game in League One was a 2–0 defeat to Sheffield Wednesday.
+It was an unsuccessful season in League One as they finished 21st and were relegated on the last day of the 2010–11 season back to League Two.